-These practices will be communicated to the school community via the Positive Behaviour Policy, also in the brochure: Information for Parents; and through class parent-teacher evenings (held 3 times a year).
+These practices will be communicated to the school community via the Positive Behaviour Policy and also in the brochure: Information for Parents; also through parent-teacher evenings.

 The Positive Behaviour Policy is discussed each year in the high school with particular emphasis on Student Rights and Responsibilities, the Student Agreement, and the consequences of breaches.
-The students are also informed of the Mobile Phone Policy and sign off on the Use of ICT Policy.
+The students are also informed of the Mobile Phone Policy and the ICT Code of Conduct annually.

 In primary school, behaviour management of students is primarily the role of the class teacher.
 In high school, the high school coordinator oversees behaviour management with the cooperation of the high school teachers.
-Teachers have the resource and support of College in managing difficult behaviours.
+Teachers have the resource and support of the Principal and the College in managing difficult behaviours.

-Behaviours of concern to teachers, are generally communicated to parents with the intention that teachers, parents and students can then work collaboratively to resolve problem behaviours.
-The school also consults with specialist support staff at AIS to implement individual behaviour management plans for students with difficult to manage behaviours.
+Behaviours of concern to teachers are generally communicated to parents with the intention that teachers, parents and students can then work collaboratively to resolve problem behaviours.

+The school also consults with specialist support staff at AIS to implement individual student plans for students with difficult to manage behaviours.